 Please note,

-if you were working a list from last year (or prior) and didn’t finish – it’s okay to finish it up (or even start it if it looks like fun) this year and get your pin.
+if you were working a list from last year (or prior) and didn’t finish – don’t worry, It’s okay to finish it up (or even start it if it looks like fun) this year and get your pin.
 We have plenty of pins from recent prior years, and will do our best to locate ones from years back if we can.
 Each list (except typically beginner) tends to vary significantly from year to year – and each has an interesting set of objects to observe.
 Feel free to try whatever looks most interesting to you.
 Keep in mind time-of-year will affect visibility i.e. some July/August objects may not be visible in June and planets/comets/asteroids are in completely different locations each year.

 Observing Program Rules

-All observations must be made at Indian Trail Spring during the week of Oregon Star Party.
+All observations must be made at Indian Trail Spring during the 5 nights of Oregon Star Party.
 This year, we encourage everyone to describe and sketch each of the objects into the Observer Log Sheet.
 A blank log sheet is available below to download and print.
 It will also be included in the OSP Observer Guide.
 A limited quantity will also be in the Information Tent.

 An observation record must include: